metacpan/metacpan-cpan-extracted/distros/U/UI-Various/README.md

 As it is quite difficult to (as a developer) implement and/or (as a user) understand a terminal based UI with multiple parallel windows to interact with, only one window may be active at any time.
-For simple modal queries this window may open a dialog window blocking itself until the dialog returns.
+For simple modal queries this window may open a dialogue window blocking itself until the dialogue returns.
 However, it is possible to have a list of multiple windows and switch between them: One is active and the others are inactive, waiting to be activated again.
 See `examples/hello-two-windows.pl` and `examples/hello-variable-content.pl`.

+Check buttons may not have variable texts.

+Radio buttons can only be arranged vertically.

 # KNOWN BUGS